react-native-tvos/react-native-tvos/README.md

 Releases of `react-native-tvos` will be based on a public release of `react-native`; e.g. the 0.60.4-3 release of this package will be derived from the 0.60.4 release of `react-native`.

+You will find the relevant tvOS support and maintence within the branches marked `tvos`;

 To build your project for Apple TV, you should change your `package.json` imports to import `react-native` as follows, so that this package is used.

 ```js